-Outstanding management of the Great Barrier Reef can only b relationships with First Nations peoples.
-Through a better under millennia; the Reef Authority has a wonderful opportunity to w resilience of the Reef.
+Outstanding management of the Great Barrier Reef can only relationships with First Nations peoples.
+Through a better und millennia; the Reef Authority has a wonderful opportunity to w resilience of the Reef.

-4 Action Deliverables Timeframe Responsible 1 l Establish and strengthen mutually beneficial relationships with Aboriginal 1.1 Finalise and implement the Engagement and Participation Framework which, teamed with the cultural protocols, will guide engagement and participation with Reef Traditional Owners.
-Dec 2024 Director - Reef Education and En and Torres Strait Islander peoples and organisations.
+ction Deliverables Timeframe Responsible Establish and strengthen mutually beneficial relationships with Aboriginal 1.1 Finalise and implement the Engagement and Participation Framework which, teamed with the cultural protocols, will guide engagement and participation with Reef Traditional Owners.
+Dec 2024 Director - Reef Education and E and Torres Strait Islander peoples and organisations.
 1.2 Embed the established Reef Authority Engagement and Participation Framework into the overarching Project Management Framework to guide our engagement with and participation of First Nations peoples, communities, and organisations.
-Jul 2025 Director - Business Operations 1.3 Meet with local Aboriginal and Torres Strait Islander peoples and organisations to review principles for ongoing engagement.
-Dec 2025 Director - Reef Education and En 2 2 Build relationships through celebrating National Reconciliation Week (NRW) 2.1 Circulate Reconciliation Australia's NRW resources and reconciliation materials to our staff, with our community stakeholders and partners (i.e., Local Marine Advisory Committee, Reef Guardian Councils and Reef Guardian Schools).
-May 2024 May 2025 Director - Reef Education and En Director - Communications 2.2 RAP Working Group members to participate in an external NRW event.
-May 2024 May 2025 Champion - Reconciliation Action 2.3 Encourage and support staff and senior leaders to participate in at least one external event to recognise and celebrate NRW via all-staff email.
-May 2024 May 2025 Champion - Reconciliation Action 2.4 Organise at least one NRW event each year.
-May 2024 May 2025 Director - Communications 2.5 Register all our NRW events on Reconciliation Australia's NRW website May 2024 May 2025 Chair - Reconciliation Action Plar 2.6 Develop and deliver a seminar during NRW on a legal topic relating to Aboriginal and Torres Strait Islander people's rights or legal interests.
+Jul 2025 Director - Business Operations - 1.3 Meet with local Aboriginal and Torres Strait Islander peoples and organisations to review principles for ongoing engagement.
+Dec 2025 Director - Reef Education and E Build relationships through celebrating National Reconciliation Week (NRW) 2.1 Circulate Reconciliation Australia's NRW resources and reconciliation materials to our staff, with our community stakeholders and partners(i.e., Local Marine Advisory Committee, Reef Guardian Councils and Reef Guardian Schools).
+May 2024 May 2025 Director - Reef Education and E Director - Communications - 2.2 RAP Working Group members to participate in an external NRW event.
+May 2024 May 2025 Champion - Reconciliation Actio - 2.3 Encourage and support staff and senior leaders to participate in at least one external event to recognise and celebrate NRW via all-staff email.
+May 2024 May 2025 Champion - Reconciliation Action - 2.4 Organise at least one NRW event each year.
+May 2024 May 2025 Director - Communications - 2.5 Register all our NRW events on Reconciliation Australia's NRW website May 2024 May 2025 Chair - Reconciliation Action Pla 2.6 Develop and deliver a seminar during NRW on a legal topic relating to Aboriginal and Torres Strait Islander people's rights or legal interests.
 May 2024 May 2025 Director - Legal Services Promote reconciliation through our sphere of 3.1 Develop and implement a staff engagement strategy to raise awareness of reconciliation across our workforce.
-May 2024 May 2025 Director - Communications influence. influence.
+May 2024 May 2025 Director - Communications influence.
 3.2 Communicate our commitment to reconciliation publicly.
 Sea Country e-newsletter Website, social media Aug 2024 Aug 2025 Director - Communications 3.3 Explore opportunities to positively influence our external stakeholders to drive reconciliation outcomes through leveraging opportunities with groups within our sphere of influence, including our Local Marine Advisory Committees, Reef Guardian Councils, and Reef Guardian Schools.
-Jul 2024 Jul 2025 Champion - Reconciliation Actior 3.4 Collaborate with RAP and other likeminded organisations to develop ways to advance reconciliation.
-Jul 2024 Jul 2025 Chair - RAP Implementation Grou 3.5 Create a Reconciliation Award, recognising the outstanding contribution made by a Reef Authority staff towards reconciliation.
+Jul 2024 Jul 2025 Champion - Reconciliation Actio 3.4 Collaborate with RAP and other likeminded organisations to develop ways to advance reconciliation.
+Jul 2024 Jul 2025 Chair - RAP Implementation Gro 3.5 Create a Reconciliation Award, recognising the outstanding contribution made by a Reef Authority staff towards reconciliation.
 Award to be presented at Reef Authority's annual award ceremony.
-Jun 2024 Jun 2025 Director - People Services 3.6 Develop and publish material promoting to Permit Holders 8 the benefits of engaging with Traditional Owners Jun 2024 Director - Environmental Assess Director - Communications

-8 A person, company or entity who is granted a written permission by the managing agencies pursuar to the Acts and Zoning Plans to use or enter a Zone in the Marine Parks.
+Jun 2024 Jun 2025 Director - People Services - 3.6 Develop and publish material promoting to Permit Holders the benefits of engaging with Traditional Owners Jun 2024 Director - Environmental Asses: Director - Communications to the Acts and Zoning Plans to use or enter a Zone in the Marine Parks.
 Environmental Impact Management: Permission System

 be achieved through respectful and meaningful derstanding of Traditional Knowledge gained over valk together with Reef Traditional Owners for the future

 Engagement

+;

 Engagement

 Engagement

-on Plan Implementation Group (RIG)
+ion Plan Implementation Group (RIG)

-on Plan Implementation Group (RIG)
+ion Plan Implementation Group (RIG)

 lan Implementation Group (RIG)

-on Plan Implementation Group (RIG)
+ion Plan Implementation Group (RIG)

 roup

 ssments and Protection